JAlcocerT/JAlcocerT/content/blog/oss-paas.md

 ## PaaS What

-**Platform as a Service** (PaaS) is a cloud computing model that provides a platform for customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+**Platform as a Service** (PaaS) is a cloud computing model that provides a platform for customers to develop, run, and manage applications.

+Without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

 *   **Complete development and deployment environment:** PaaS provides a comprehensive suite of tools and services needed for the entire application lifecycle, from coding and testing to deployment and management.
 *   **Abstraction of infrastructure:** PaaS handles the underlying infrastructure, including servers, storage, and networking.
 This allows developers to focus solely on writing code and building their applications.